khou22/khou22.github.io/_posts/2017-06-14-es6-tips-and-tricks-june-2017imports-functions-and-more.md

 const id = '154'; // Notice the single quotes

-// When concatenating, use the "\`" quotation mark (normally shares the same key as the '~') const link = `/data_table?id=${id}`; // Result: "/data_table?id=154"
+// When concatenating, use the "\`" quotation mark (normally shares the same key as the '~')
+// This works with any String convertible data type const link = `/data_table?id=${id}`; // Result: "/data_table?id=154"
 {% endhighlight %}